-- 37.16 As per Bihar State Government directions, the operations of country liquor bottling unit remain discontinued during the year.
-However, the plant and machinery of that unit was moved in previous year to the Distillery Unit for manufacturing of country liquor.
-Thus, depreciation due to obsolescence has been provided on building amounting to Rs12.19 lakhs in the current year.
-(Previous year -Rs.12.19 lakhs). - 37.17 Since, the sugar industry is a seasonal industry; the cost of production of sugar is worked out on annualized basis considering prime cost, factory overhead and administrative overhead closely related to manufacturing of output. - 37.18 The management is of the view that dividend payment is most probable to receive from the investments in the preference shares amounting to Rs.338.92 lakhs in K. M. Energy (P) Ltd., and Rs.385.00 lakhs in Brahma Properties (P) Ltd. considering dividend at 9% and in preference shares of Sonar Casting Ltd. considering dividend at 12% and this fact has been taken into account while determining the fair value of these investments... - 37.19 The Central Government pursuant to Notification No. 1(8)/2019-SP-I dated 31st July, 2019 issued by the Hon'ble Ministry of Consumer Affairs, Food and Public Distribution (Department of Food and Public Distribution) announced a scheme for creation and maintenance of buffer stock of 40 lakh MT of sugar by the sugar mills in the country for one year w.e.f.
-1st August, 2019 with a view to improve liquidity of the sugar industry; enabling sugar mills to clear cane price arrears of farmers.
-The Group was allotted 164740 quintals of buffer stock.
-Accordingly Rs.
-Nil (Previous year Rs.172.74 lakhs) has been adjusted as reduction in finance cost.
-Further, storage charges amounting to Rs.
-Nil (Previous year Rs.24.65 lakhs) shown as line item "Insurance and storage charges on buffer stock" under Revenue from operations. - 37.20 The Central Government pursuant to Notification No. 1(14)/2019-SP-I dated 12th September, 2019 issued by the Hon'ble Ministry of Consumer Affairs, Food and Public Distribution (Department of Food and Public Distribution) has notified a scheme for assistance to sugar mills to facilitate export of sugar during sugar season 2019-20 thereby improving the liquidity position of sugar mills enabling them to clear cane price dues for sugar season 2019-20. - Pursuant to above notification, the Central Government pursuant to Notification No. 1(14)/2019-SP-I dated 16th September, 2019 and subsequent notifications issued by the Hon'ble Ministry of Consumer Affairs, Food and Public Distribution (Department of Food and Public Distribution) allocated factory wise Maximum Admissible Export Quota (MAEQ).
-The assistance receivable against such MAEQ sugar of Rs.
-Nil (Previous year Rs.843.60 lakhs) has been shown as line item "Assistance on sugar quota export" under Revenue from operations. - 37.21 The Central Government pursuant to Notification No. 1(6)/2020-SP-I dated 29th December, 2020 issued by the Hon'ble Ministry of Consumer Affairs, Food and Public Distribution (Department of Food and Public Distribution) has notified a scheme for assistance to sugar mills to facilitate export of sugar during sugar season 2020-21 thereby improving the liquidity position of sugar mills enabling them to clear cane price dues for sugar season 2020-21. - Pursuant to above notification, the Central Government pursuant to Notification No. 1(6)/2020-SP-I dated 31st December, 2020 issued by the Hon'ble Ministry of Consumer Affairs, Food and Public Distribution (Department of Food and Public Distribution) allocated factory wise Maximum Admissible Export Quota (MAEQ).
-The Group was allocated MAEQ of 23765 MT as per the said notification.
-The Group got exported 5125 MT (Previous year 18640 MT) sugar through merchant exporter.
-The assistance receivable against such MAEQ sugar of Rs.307.50 lakhs) (Previous year Rs.1118.40 lakhs) has been shown as line item "Assistance on sugar quota export" under Revenue from operations and export facilitation charges payable to merchant exporter amounting to Rs.151.19 lakhs (Previous year Rs.549.88 lakhs) has been shown as line item MAEQ expenses under other expenses.
+38.19 The Central Government pursuant to Notification No. 1(1)/2022-Trade dated 5th November, 2022 issued by the Hon'ble Ministry of Consumer Affairs, Food and Public Distribution (Department of Food and Public Distribution) has notified sugar mill wise export quantity of sugar for export in sugar season 2022-23 in order to prevent uncontrolled export of sugar and with a view to ensure sufficient availability of sugar for domestic consumption at a reasonable price.
+The notification also provides facility to export sugar themselves or through merchant exporter or exchange their export quota with domestic quota of any other sugar mill.

+Pursuant to above notification, the Group has sold its export quota for exchange with domestic quota of any other sugar mill.
+The amount received on sale of export quota of Rs.879.05 lakhs (Previous year Rs.Nil) has been shown as line item "Export quota sale receipt" under Revenue from operations.

+38.20 The Central Government pursuant to Notification No. 1(6)/2020-SP-I dated 29th December, 2020 issued by the Hon'ble Ministry of Consumer Affairs, Food and Public Distribution (Department of Food and Public Distribution) has notified a scheme for assistance to sugar mills to facilitate export of sugar during sugar season 2020-21 thereby improving the liquidity position of sugar mills enabling them to clear cane price dues for sugar season 2020-21.

+Pursuant to above notification, the Central Government vide Notification No. 1(6)/2020-SP-I dated 31st December, 2020 issued by the Hon'ble Ministry of Consumer Affairs, Food and Public Distribution (Department of Food and Public Distribution) allocated factory wise Maximum Admissible Export Quota (MAEQ).
+The Group was allocated MAEQ of 23765 MT.
+The Group got exported Nil (Previous year 5125 MT) sugar through merchant exporter.
+The assistance receivable against such MAEQ export of Rs.Nil (Previous year Rs.307.50 lakhs) has been shown as line item "Assistance on sugar quota export" under Revenue from operations and export facilitation charges payable to merchant exporter amounting to Rs.Nil (Previous year Rs.151.19 lakhs) has been shown as line item MAEQ expenses under other expenses.

-37.22 Imported and Indigenous Raw Materials, Packing Materials and Stores and Spares consumed
+38.21 Imported and Indigenous Raw Materials, Packing Materials and Stores and Spares consumed